 Cape Point is a spectacular sight with towering stone cliffs, endemic fynbos, breathtaking bays, beaches and rolling green hills and valleys, just 60km outside Cape Town.

 There’s currently no public transport heading to Cape Point, so a taxi, bus or rented car will get you there.
 As of February 2017, you can take the double decker City Sightseeing‘s Cape Point Explorer, with a convenient (not to mention cute) penguin viewing stop at Boulders Beach on the way.
+Have a look at some of the transport options available.

 The Funicular / Flying Dutchman